Some special education students may experience serious illnesses that prevent them from attending classes on school campuses. These illnesses may be:

 In all cases, information from the student’s physician must indicate that the student must be confined to the home or hospital as a result of his/her condition.
 A physician or a parent should notify the campus that homebound services are being requested.
 The campus evaluation person will obtain the parent’s permission to obtain medical information.
 When preliminary medical information is received, the evaluation person and the Homebound Coordinator will staff the case.
 If they determine that the campus can provide necessary support, such as skilled nursing care, to maintain the student’s attendance, an ARD/IEP meeting should be held to discuss necessary changes to the student’s program.
 If the student does appear to have a condition that requires confinement at home or in the hospital, the campus evaluation person will send directly to the physician the following forms:

-Disability Report for Other Health Impaired or Orthopedic Impaired, as appropriate
+- Disability Report for Other Health Impaired or Orthopedic Impaired, as appropriat

 Upon receipt of the forms from the doctor and review by the campus evaluation person and the Homebound Coordinator, an ARD/IEP meeting should be held to discuss homebound services and a change in placement for the student.
 This meeting should be duly constituted and include the Homebound Coordinator and the homebound teacher.
 If homebound placement is agreed to, the following sections of the ARD/IEP document will need significant changes: